 What is a Forceps Delivery?

 Forceps are a medical instrument that works like a pair of tongs to help extract a baby during delivery.
 Forceps are often used when the baby is stuck in the birthing canal or during a C-section.
-This type of delivery can pose a high risk to both the mother and baby and when used incorrectly, they can cause serious damage to both the mother and the baby.
+When used correctly during labor arrest, the use of forceps can be beneficial in that it may eliminate the need for an emergency cesarean section.
+However, this type of delivery can pose a high risk to both the mother and baby and when used incorrectly, they can cause serious damage to both the mother and the baby.

 Forceps Delivery Injuries for Mothers